DOT Out of Service Violations List: A Driver’s Guide

 Tire Violations

 Oh, tires.
-Those round rubbery things that keep us rolling.
+Those round, rubbery things that keep us rolling.
 You'd think they'd be straightforward, right?
 But from tread depth issues to exposed cords, there are a bunch of tire-related violations that can land you in hot water.
-Want to know what does intrastate mean?
+Want to know what does intrastate means?
 Driving with flat or super worn-out tires isn’t just risky—it’s a surefire way to attract DOT’s attention.
 And trust us, that's one kind of attention you can do without.

 Light Violations

-Ever had that annoying moment when someone points out one of your lights is out?
-Yeah, light violations might seem minor, but in the eyes of the DOT, they're super important.
+Ever had that annoying moment when someone points out that one of your lights is out?
+Light violations might seem minor, but in the eyes of the DOT, they're super important.
 Whether it's a turn signal, brake light, or even a reflective device, any malfunction or absence can put you on the OOS list.
 So, make it a habit to do a quick light check before hitting the road.
 It'll save you headaches in the long run.

 Brake Adjustment Violations